lvxhnat/ion/README.md

 - `ion-frontend` handles the UI/UX of Ion, including the dashboard and the features seen below.

-- `data-ingestion` handles the extraction of data from the database that `data-engine` writes to.
+- `data-backend` handles the extraction of data from the database that `data-engine` writes to.

 - `ion-ingestion` handles the scraping of data that otherwise takes a long time to extract.
 E.g. Treasury data.
 This service writes to both MongoDB and PostgresSQL databases.

-- `ion-clients` provides a unified package service that contains all of the code used by `data-ingestion` and `data-engine` services, including database schemas.
+- `ion-clients` provides a unified package service that contains all of the code used by `data-backend` and `data-engine` services, including database schemas.

 <br clear="left"/>